k4n474/Otemon_PathFinder/README.md

   <img src="images/Other_images/HSV_image.jpg" alt="hsv" width="45%">
 </p>

 After the conversion, separate color masks are applied to the red and green objects, followed by binary thresholding to extract only the target objects.
 Contour detection is then performed to obtain the coordinates of the four corners of each object.
-However, this alone may also detect red objects or blue objects outside the field.
-To address this, we detect the court region using the camera and treat only objects that overlap with the court area as obstacle objects.
-Using those object coordinates, we determine the objects’ positions and colors, and use the resulting information for navigation.Also, since part of the robot appears in the camera's field of view, the program is configured to skip image recognition in that area.
+However, with this approach alone, the system also recognized red and blue objects outside the coat.
+Therefore, we modified the system so that it would recognize the coat using the camera and treat only objects overlapping that area as obstacles(Aug.
+2026).Using those object coordinates, we determine the objects’ positions and colors, and use the resulting information for navigation.Also, since part of the robot appears in the camera's field of view, the program is configured to skip image recognition in that area.

 The court is detected using the same approach as object detection, by applying a white color mask.